tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 it MUST abort the connection with a "handshake_failure" alert.

-The ClientEncryptedCH value is said to match a known ECHOConfig if there exists an ECHOConfig that can be used to successfully decrypt ClientEncryptedCH.encrypted_sni.
+The ClientEncryptedCH value is said to match a known ECHOConfig if there exists an ECHOConfig that can be used to successfully decrypt ClientEncryptedCH.encrypted_ch.
 This matching procedure should be done using one of the following two checks:

 1. Compare ClientEncryptedCH.record_digest against cryptographic hashes of known ECHOConfig and choose the one that matches.
-2. Use trial decryption of ClientEncryptedCH.encrypted_sni with known ECHOConfig and choose the one that succeeds.
+2. Use trial decryption of ClientEncryptedCH.encrypted_ch with known ECHOConfig and choose the one that succeeds.

 Some uses of ECHO, such as local discovery mode, may omit the ClientEncryptedCH.record_digest